logicalclocks/hopsworks/docs/compute/auth/updateProfile.md

   </figure>

 ## Update credential
-To update your credential go to the **Authentication** tab as shown in the image bellow.
+To update your credential go to the **Authentication** tab as shown in the image below.
   <figure>
     <a  href="../../../assets/images/auth/updatePassword.png">
       <img src="../../../assets/images/auth/updatePassword.png" alt="Update credentials">